 Similarly, we work with the Indian artists from multiple regions of India to directly source authentic, exquisite, region-specific arts (some of the art forms are even 3000 or more years old).
 Thus, not only connecting the economies (Australia-India) by promoting trade, knowledge exchange and people-to-people links but also in their overall sustainable development.
 We believe, offering the finer works of art (as explained above), in an integrated fashion, keeping sustainable development in mind, is locally first of its kind.

 Dr. Jayantee Mukherjee Saha, Founder and Director of Aei4eiA says, “Each time we were asked a question, we took a step back, thought about it, and presented a solution with sustainable development in mind.
 We are pretty clear in our thought processes and believe that for sustainable development to take place, economic empowerment of women, be it in Australia or India, has to be at the forefront.
-We were never in haste with flash-and-go methods to prove our points but, painstakingly worked through the points to make things happen.
+We were never in a haste with flash-and-go methods to prove our points but, painstakingly worked through the points to make things happen.

 It has been truly a stimulating journey thus far and at every step, we came across interesting challenges to endure.
-We always reminded ourselves that challenges, in a way, is helping us to raise our bar and no matter what, there would be light at the other side of the channel.
+We always reminded ourselves that challenges, in a way, are helping us to raise our bar and no matter what, there would be light at the other side of the channel.
 So, here we are- Welcome to Maya EmporiumTM, an exclusive Darjeeling tea and Indian art gallery for finer things in life…”

 Dr. Jayantee Mukherjee Saha is Founder & Director of Aei4eiA Pty Ltd. Aei4eiA is an Australian company focusing on People & Sustainability matters.
 The company believes in translating researches into action.
 Aei4eiA is into socio-economic research (Aei4eiA Research), Darjeeling Tea trade (Maya of Australia®-Organic Darjeeling tea) & Indian arts (Maya Indian Arts).Maya Emporium- an exclusive & one of its kind Darjeeling Tea & Indian art gallery was opened in Sydney to further the objectives of the above.